 My husband and his family are from India so I’m always looking for books that explore the culture there, including ones that reflect Hinduism to share with my children.
 Plus I love being about to share with my children’s classmates when we do special presentations about India.

-Since my husband’s background in Punjabi I’m learning that there are differences between regions of India of how families celebrate different festivals.
+Since my husband’s background is Punjabi I’m learning that there are differences between regions of India of how families celebrate different festivals.
 Our family celebrates Navratri during this time.
-Durga Puja is one of those events celebrated mostly by Bengali’s so I was excited to read through this book Celebrate Durga Puja with Me! and learn along with my children.
+Durga Puja is one of those events celebrated mostly by Bengali’s so I was excited to read through this book

 Celebrating Durga Puja